Sharing is caring…or is it more selfish than that?

 A jump-start on the future

 “…the sharing economy is the biggest societal shift since the Industrial Revolution”. – Benita Matofska

 In an upcoming article for Dialogue Matofska reveals that 73% of the world’s Millennials and nearly a third of all adults would rather access shared goods than buy them new.

 Sharing, renting, swapping and collaborating are emerging as global trends, and Option 2s are ahead of the pack.

 What do you think of sharing?
 What about sharing in the workplace?
-Join the discussion by commenting below, or contact our Assistant Editor to participate in an upcoming feature on sharing culture.
+Join the discussion by commenting below, or contact us to participate in an upcoming feature on sharing culture.